Liverpool Port’s Boom Times Revealed – In Shipwrecks.

 Above Photo: the shipwreck of the Ionic Star, Liverpool. (© Liverpool Echo/Colin Lane)

-The action in my ‘70s-‘80s Punk and New Wave memoir, Bombed Out! takes place in Liverpool, a port city then in brutal decline because of changing international trade patterns and the results of the then-British governments economic policies.
+The action in my ‘70s-‘80s Punk and New Wave memoir, Bombed Out! takes place in Liverpool, a port city then in brutal decline.
+This decline was in part due to changing international trade patterns, but it was exacerbated by the then-British government’s economic policies which hit the whole city hard.

 The former greatness of Liverpool’s port is firmly woven into the narrative of Bombed Out! both in terms of locations (late night walks along the deserted Dock Road), the magnificent commercial buildings of the city centre (where I was hanging around and romping at night), Liverpool’s public buildings built with donations from wealthy merchants, such as the library, which plays a significant role in the book.